DrPlantabyte/kiss-xml/README.md

 * Typed XML data (eg integer attribute values)
 * Performance optimizations (prioritizing easy-to-use over fast)

-If you need any of the above XML features, then this library is too simple for your needs.
+If you need any of the above excluded XML features, then this library is too simple for your needs.
 Try another XML parsing crate instead.

 ## Quickstart Guide